© 2017 Seven Systems Cross-Platform Media Limited

 There are two modes:

-Each instrument can have up to 3 controllers (also known as CCs).
+Each instrument can have up to 3 controllers, also known as CCs (up to 12 via In-App Purchase).
 These can be used to modulate parameters like filter cutoff, pitch, etc. in apps or synths that support it (i.e., nearly all).

-As you will probably only use a very small subset of all available CCs for each instrument, you can set them up once here, and only those will be shown in the Keyboard and Controller editor views, so you don't have to scroll through a mile long list of all controllers (127 of them) each time.
+As you will probably only use a very small subset of all available CCs for each instrument, you can set them up once here, and only those will be shown in the Keyboard and Controller editor views, so you don't have to scroll through a mile long list of all controllers (more than 100) each time.
+The little "Keyboard" button decides if the corresponding controller will be available on the Keyboard screen when tapping the "CC" button there.

 Many apps use the same controllers for similar things (e.g., CC 74 for "Filter cutoff"), so we have included a selection of "standard" controllers in the menu which work with many apps.
 However, please check in your corresponding app or synth what CCs it uses for what parameter.